varma-kakarlapudi/100-days-of-ALGORITHMS/README.md

 @ DAY 2 :
 BINARY SEARCH :

-        It is one of the searching technique which is used on a regularly basis by many programmers. this searching technique takes less           time when compared to LINEAR search program .This program can be implemented using recursion .
+        It is one of the searching technique which is used on a regularly basis by many programmers.
+        This searching technique takes less time when compared to LINEAR search program .
+        This program can be implemented using recursion .
   ##  ------> for this searching technique the array on which we perform searching is should be sorted .

  https://www.geeksforgeeks.org/binary-search/